ISO 27001: what is it and why is it good for your cybersecurity strategy?

 In the UK, the most prominent accredited certification body is the Centre for Assessment (CfA), while the United Kingdom Accreditation Service (UKAS) provides you with a search engine of the main British accredited certification bodies.
 In any case, ISO 27001 certification has a period of validity of only 3 years, after which a control audit must be carried out every year.

-ISO/IEC 27001 is an international standard dealing with information security management systems (ISMS).
+ISO/IEC 27001 is an international standard for information security management systems (ISMS).

 This standard allows the company to streamline its procedures of sensitive data protection.
 It prevents the loss, theft, and alteration of information, in addition to protecting information systems from intrusion and disasters.
 It also helps improve the company's reputation in terms of cybersecurity.